3 unique factors to analyze sales cannibalization effect Pranshu Kacholia March 28, 2014

 prioritize their activities on the basis of incentives attached to individual products in their selling portfolio.
 An unbalanced

 higher incentive on a particular product might increase its sales but might result in lesser selling focus on other

 portfolio products.
 Analyzing sales of all products together against time clearly confirms or rejects the presence of this

 trend.
 Fig 1 shows an example of the cannibalization effect.
 Suppose the commission given on the sale of Internet 8Mbps

 Broadband Product was increased since Feb to boost its sales.
-While it did lead to increase in its sales,
+While it did lead to an increase in its sales,

 it was at the cost of the other two products.
 The reps, instead of increasing overall business,

 shifted their focus towards a more rewarding product.
 The benefits of the special incentive should thus always be looked at

 Fig 1: High Incentive for selling Internet 8 Mbps plan led to its cannibalizing other plan sales.

 Another scenario could be of an FMCG conglomerate that allows its reps to sell personal-care products as well as food and